marchel99/marchel99/README.md

 - 📟 **Hardware Development**: I'm adept at developing and troubleshooting electronic hardware, designing complex circuits, optimizing power management systems, and implementing filters for maintaining signal integrity and reducing noise.
 My profound understanding of electronic components ensures the development of robust and reliable hardware for my projects.

-- 📡 **Communication Protocols**: I am familiar with various communication protocols such as I2C, SPI, UART, and TCP/IP, which are essential in the field of embedded systems.
+- 📡 **Communication Protocols**: I have familiarity with various communication protocols such as I2C, SPI, UART, and TCP/IP, which are essential in the field of embedded systems.

 - 🛠️ **3D Modeling & Printing**: Working in the 3D printing industry has enhanced my ability to design bespoke enclosures, cases, and structures for electronic projects.
-By integrating 3D modeling with electronics, I am able to breathe life into designs that are not just functional, but also aesthetically pleasing.
+By integrating 3D modeling with electronics, I can create designs that are both functional and aesthetically pleasing.

 ---